Italy Heaven: Plan your dream holiday in Italy

 Ninfa

 If you are visiting Ninfa by public transport, the best method is to take a train to Latina (half an hour from Rome).
 The station (which is actually at Latina Scalo, 9km from Latina itself) is the closest to Ninfa.
 Infrequent local bus services will take you a little nearer your destination, but the simplest method is to take a taxi.
 The taxi bay outside the thirties-style station is clearly labelled, and white taxis arrive and depart frequently.
-The taxis use a meter for the fare, which is around 12-14 euros each way.
+The taxis use a meter for the fare, which is around likely to come to at least 15 euros each way.
 Make arrangements to be picked up afterwards, or take the number of the station taxi rank so that you can call for a taxi back.

 On this site